Left MELTS DOWN Over Vance UK Visit, Gen Z British Want TRUMP Over FARAGE ft. Connor Tomlinson

 They're being constantly dismissed and denigrated.

-Lots of them aren't being published by the existing right-wing infrastructure.
+Lots of them aren't being published by the existing right wing infrastructure.

-And we don't have the same level of capital or institution building that the Americans did.
+level of capital or institution building that the Americans did.

 Like we don't have an American moment.